lucas56098/voronoi_mesh_project/README.md

 `-gganim [int fps]`                 : grid generation animation, specify (fps)

 > [!IMPORTANT]
->  Grid Generation Animation is not compatible with -sort_option, -check, -algorithm, -image, -benchmark, -mmanim
+>  Grid Generation Animation is not compatible with -check, -algorithm, -image, -benchmark, -mmanim

 If anything is unclear: